 Desired qualifications, skills, and abilities

-• At least five (5) years of administrative work experience in an office setting (preferably at a non-profit).
+- At least five (5) years of administrative work experience in an office setting (preferably at a non-profit).

-• Ability to successfully manage multiple priorities and projects simultaneously in a fast-paced environment.
+- Proven ability to independently handle multiple work priorities and projects in a fast-paced environment.

-If you have the skills and abilities listed above, feel that you would be a good fit for this position and would like to be part of this exceptional organization, please apply through our career center through this link:
+If you have the skills and abilities listed above, feel that you would be a good fit for this position and would like to be part of this exceptional organization, please reply through our career center at the link below for immediate consideration.

 Remote work currently available temporarily due to COVID pandemic.
 Local candidates preferred.
 No calls please.
 WSHA is an Equal Opportunity Employer.